SimretA/PaTAT-pattern-based-thematic-annotation-tool/readme.md

 - install `docker-compose` if you don't have it installed
 - `docker-compose up --build` or `docker compose up --build` (without the hyphen); seems to be machine dependent.
 Try one if the other doesn't work!
+- if you're running on a local machine, go to http://localhost:3000/; if you're running on an AWS machine (see below) then replace localhost with the public IPv4 address

 # To view API docs